 Daniel has thus had a privilege rarely accorded to Jewish believers in Yeshua, having a heritage of faith in his own family.
 Daniel’s wife, Deborah, who was the first believer in her own family, has also seen remarkable work done by the Lord as her brother and sister are also now believers in Messiah.

-Daniel is passionately committed to seeing other Jewish people come to know the messiahship of Yeshua.
+Daniel is committed to enabling other Jewish people come to know the messiahship of Yeshua.
 Daniel believes that there is a great need to ‘put shoe leather’ on the fact that Jewish people can believe in Yeshua and still be Jews.
 Thus he maintains his own Jewish lifestyle as a personal commitment of his faith, and encourages other Jewish people to strengthen their commitment to their Jewish faith and community, empowered by the wonderful revelation that Messiah has come, and one day will reveal himself to the Jewish people as a whole.

 In the past I have had the honour of serving as the Executive Director of Chosen People Ministries (UK), founder of Messianic Congregation Beit Sar Shalom in London, vice-president (and for a few months President) of the British Messianic Jewish Alliance.